Why are Coral Reefs Important to the Ecosystem?

 What are coral reefs?

 According to the Coral Reefs Alliance, coral reefs are large underwater structures composed of the skeletons of colonial marine invertebrates.
 These invertebrates are known as coral.
-Some of them are hermatypic, or “hard” corals that extract calcium carbonate from seawater.
-This results in a durable exoskeleton that protects the corals’ soft, sac-like bodies.
-A coral reef isn’t just made of coral, though.
+Some are hermatypic, or “hard” corals that extract calcium carbonate from seawater.
+The calcium extraction creates a durable exoskeleton that protects the corals’ soft, sac-like bodies.

-Coral reefs are diverse marine ecosystems in their own right, teeming with hundreds of species of fish, crustaceans, mollusks, and other invertebrates.
-Coral reefs can be found all over the world.
+Coral reefs also exist globally.
 The largest of all these reefs are found in shallow, tropical, and subtropical waters, and one of the very biggest of those — and the most endangered — is the Great Barrier Reef in Australia, which measures more than 1,500 miles long.

 Why are coral reefs important to the ecosystem?